Malaysia Airlines' parent to lease 25 737 MAX jets from Air Lease Corp

-Feb 15 (Reuters) - Air Lease Corp AL.N said on Monday it would lease 25 Boeing BA.N 737 MAX jets to Malaysia Airlines' parent to be delivered between early 2023 and 2026 through the lessor's orderbook with the manufacturer.
+SINGAPORE, Feb 15 (Reuters) - Air Lease Corp AL.N will lease 25 Boeing BA.N 737 MAX jets to Malaysia Airlines' parent to be delivered between early 2023 and 2026 through the lessor's orderbook with the manufacturer.

-Malaysia Aviation Group (MAG) Chief Executive Izham Ismail said in a statement that the deal was tied to the restructured terms of the airline's existing orderbook with Boeing.
+Malaysia Aviation Group (MAG) Chief Executive Izham Ismail said the deal was part of a restructuring of the terms of the airline's order book with Boeing.

-No further details were provided.
-He is due to speak at a Singapore Airshow forum on Tuesday.
+"As part of the terms we were given options to swap our orderbook aircraft with leased aircraft," he said at a Singapore Airshow forum on Tuesday.

-MAG had previously placed an order of its own for 25 737 MAX jets that remains listed on Boeing's website.
+MAG had previously placed an order of its own for 25 737 MAX jets, which remains listed on Boeing's website.
 Boeing did not respond immediately to a request for comment.

-It was originally scheduled to take delivery in 2020, but the 737 MAX was grounded worldwide after two crashes, and several airlines and lessors cancelled orders of the jet.
+It was originally scheduled to take delivery in 2020, but the 737 MAX was grounded worldwide after two crashes, prompting several airlines and lessors to cancel orders.

 MAG also has six Airbus AIR.PA A350-900 planes on long-term leases with Air Lease.